tylim88/tylim88/README.md

 DO NOT take my words for it, compare them yourself.
 And if you found something better, please, let me know.
 I want to know if such possibility exists, I love to be amazed.

-Currently I am working on deep learning (with Python of course), I will share the works when it is done.
+Currently I am working on dart and python.

 Meanwhile take a look at FirelordJS, it is my finest open source project, crafted with heart and soul.